 - Dropped a Bridge on Him: Paws' brief appearance in Cthulhu's Angels consists of him being vaporized by a death ray after the first line of his introduction.
-It seems the U-Bovinator is a bit more Dangerously Genre Savvy than Pawz.
+It seems the U-Bovinator is a bit more savvy than Pawz.

 - Energy Weapon: Seems like all his weapons are Energy Weapon attachments for his claws.

 - Insistent Terminology: Much to his consternation, Umi won't stop calling him a kitty.

 - Kill Sat: His Nuke ability, which has a 2-turn delay, yet deals a massive damage to all enemies on-screen and has nothing to do with nukes.

 - My Species Doth Protest Too Much: He has grown weary of constant conflict and decides he wants to sabotage his fellow Ultharians' mission.